 The merit evaluation process shall be based upon teaching, research, professional service, and contribution to the University.
-The results of merit reviews for all ranked faculty who have completed at least one academic year at UW-L are due to the Dean's Office on Dec.
-15 annually.
+The results of merit reviews for all ranked faculty who have completed at least one academic year at UW-L are due to the Dean's Office each Fall.
 Merit reviews reflect activities during the prior academic year ending June 1.